Contact

 Amanda Munroe (she/they), Director of Restorative Practices for Engaged Pluralism

-Wam fall greetings, everyone!
+Warm fall greetings, everyone!
 Amanda Munroe here, she/they, on campus since late July.
 In my role as Director of Restorative Practices, I work to promote engaged pluralism by empowering the Vassar community to constructively navigate differences and respond to harm in restorative ways.
 I facilitate restorative practices like circle practice, affinity spaces, restorative conferences, consensus-based decision-making, nonviolent communication, de-escalation, active listening, and more.
 I also train and support people in how to practice these strategies themselves.
 As a private resource on campus, I offer consultations for anyone who wants to talk about a challenging situation.
 A fun fact about me is that I love to sing and am looking for a choir to join!
-If you’d like to collaborate, learn more about restorative practices, or invite me to your choir (or anything else), please drop me a line at amunroe@vassar.edu or drop by my office on the third floor of the college center across from WVKR.
+If you’d like to collaborate, learn more about restorative practices, or invite me to your choir (or anything else), please drop me a line at amunroe@vassar.edu or drop by my office on the third floor of the College Center across from WVKR.